Telemetry Course and Class Descriptions

 Students learn how to work with patients during EKG procedures and learn how to make a patient's experience a comfortable one.
 They study the heart's conduction system, arrhythmias, myocardial infarctions and heart rates and also train to perform a 12-lead electrocardiogram.
 Lessons often employ the use of texts and case studies.
-This is an introductory course that is used as prerequisites for others.
+This is an introductory course that may require completion before students can take certain advanced courses.

 EKG Analysis Course

 Students look at case study EKGs from hospitals and analyze them.
-They learn how to identify heart rate dysrhythmias and other abnormalities.
+They learn how to identify cardiac dysrhythmias and other abnormalities.
 They may use texts and laboratory experience to build their telemetry skills.

 Cardiovascular Technology Course